un-nf/404/README.md

 - Flow label → randomized
 ```

-## How do I install and run this on my machine?
+## How do I install and run 404 on my machine?

 ### Requirements